Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data: APPROACH

 where \(\mathcal N_i\) are a set of neighbor points \(\mathbf r_j\) for waypoint \(\mathbf r_i\), and \(w_{ij}\) is a weight set to \(1\) for this work.
 One can obtain \(\Delta = L\mathbf r\), where \(\Delta\) is a concatenation of the Laplacian coordinate for each waypoint

 The matrix \(L\) can be singular, so one can impose constraints on the system \(L\mathbf r = \Delta\) when solving for new waypoints \(\mathbf r\) to achieve editing \cite{nierhoff2016spatial}.
-To warp the rotational components of the free-space trajectory, we apply SLERP (Spherical Linear Interpolation of Rotations) between $q_{ee}^{new}$ and $q_{obj}^{new}$, interpolating the rotation part to the same length of $T_f$ which yields a smooth rotational transition over the entire free-space segment.
-Combining these orientations with the warped positions gives the complete modulated trajectory $\mathbf{X}_{ee_{mod}}^{rf}\in\mathbb{R}^3\times \mathcal{SO}(3)$.
+To warp the rotational components of the free-space trajectory, we apply SLERP (Spherical Linear Interpolation of Rotations) between $\mathbf{Q}_{ee_w}^{f}(0)$ and $\mathbf{Q}_{ee_w}^{c}(0)$, interpolating the rotation part to the same length of $T_f$ which yields a smooth rotational transition over the entire free-space segment, where $\mathbf{Q}_{ee_w}^{c}(0)$ is the rotation part of the first data point in the end effector trajectory of \(D_c\) and will be given in the next section.
+Combining these orientations with the warped positions gives the complete modulated trajectory $\mathbf{X}_{ee_{w}}^{f}\in\mathbb{R}^3\times \mathcal{SO}(3)$.
 As illustrated in Fig.~\ref{fig:datagen_example}(a)–(c), the object-pose modulation stretches the free-space path and smoothly reorients it in accordance with the object’s pose.